SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Quantum Physics Applications

 can be rather tedious.
 For this reason, SeeMPS offers a single class, called \rtt{api/class/seemps.hamiltonians.InteractionGraph}{InteractionGraph} that can be used to record all interactions in a model and, in one pass, create the joint MPO.

 The class works by collecting the interacting terms in a database.
-This database is then used to create an artificial MPS that represents all the interactions and local terms.
-The MPS is brought into the simplest form possible with a compression stage, and it is then used to recreate the final MPO.
-This technique allows the algorithm to discover that nearest neighbor interactions $\sum_i J_i\sigma^z_i\sigma^z_{i+1}$ can be written with bond dimension two, and other interesting simplifications.
-Furthermore, by applying the simplification stage onto the MPS and not the MPO, we ensure that hermiticity is preserved, even if the final operator is within machine precision of the desired Hamiltonian\footnote{This is due to inaccuracies in the singular value decomposition, which in LAPACK tends to produce machine-precision errors $\sim10^{-16}$ even for simple problems.}.
+This database is then used to create an artificial MPS---over an auxiliary index that labels the interaction terms---that represents all the interactions and local terms.
+The MPS is brought into the simplest form possible with a compression stage, and it is then used to recreate the final MPO. \jj{This construction is \textit{exact}: it reproduces the target Hamiltonian to machine precision, and the compression stage merely discovers the minimal bond dimension rather than introducing any approximation.} This technique allows the algorithm to discover that nearest neighbor interactions $\sum_i J_i\sigma^z_i\sigma^z_{i+1}$ can be written with bond dimension two, and \jj{detect other structure such as translation-invariant or finite-range terms that admit a minimal-bond-dimension MPO}.
+Furthermore, by applying the \jj{compression} stage onto the MPS and not the MPO, we ensure that hermiticity is preserved, even if the final operator is within machine precision of the desired Hamiltonian\footnote{\jj{Working in double precision, the singular value decomposition in LAPACK typically produces} machine-precision errors $\sim10^{-16}$ even for simple problems.}.